b-d-e/aoc-trends/README.md

 python main.py
 ```

-To anonymise the leaderboard, as above, include flag `--anon` - otherwise usernames will show.
+To anonymise the leaderboard, include flag `--anon` - otherwise usernames will show, as above.

 To use a different json file, pass `--data={FILENAME}`.